juliokscesar/griffinLog/README.md

 jksc Logging Lib is a simple logging library just to include the basics of logging info to a file, what you could simply do with no library, but jksc helps by having no need to write every single time.

 ## Attention
-jsksc Logging Lib literally only includes the basics - Initiating, Writing (Info, Warning, Critical) and Finishing (and a function to get the datetime).
+jsksc Logging Lib literally only includes the basics - Initiating, Writing (Info, Debug, Warning, Critical) and Finishing (and a function to get the datetime).

 ## Getting Started
 To use the jksc Logging Lib, you only need to clone the repository or download the needed files for your programming language. **THIS IS NOT AN ADVANCED LIBRARY, ONLY SOMETHING I WROTE TO USE ON PERSONAL PROJECTS**.